AlaSQL/alasql/README.md

     db.exec("CREATE TABLE test (a INT, b INT)");

-    // Insert data directly from javascript object db.tables.test.data = [
+    // You can insert data directly from javascript object db.tables.test.data = [
         {a:3,b:4},
         {a:5,b:6},
     ];

-    // Or insert data with traditional SQL db.exec("INSERT INTO test VALUES (1,3)");
+    // or insert data with normal SQL db.exec("INSERT INTO test VALUES (1,3)");

     var data = db.exec("SELECT * FROM test ORDER BY b DESC");